OzodbekX/Coffee-House/self-introduction/index.md

 I also see this as a great step toward working in big international companies and growing into a strong Full-Stack Engineer.

 I love learning, sharing ideas, and solving real problems through code.

+Recently, I have also become very interested in Artificial Intelligence, especially in the field of Computer Vision.
+I have been exploring how AI models can process and understand images — for example, detecting objects and automating visual tasks.
+It’s exciting to see how these technologies can be combined with web development to create more intelligent and interactive solutions.

+Here created two modules in huggingface.
+That is all from my side.

 Thank you for watching!